 In the current state of the beauty industry, releasing a sheer coverage foundation could be interpreted as a risky move.
 Most YouTube and Instagram content creators prefer medium to full coverage foundations and artistic, attention-grabbing looks, with a scant few focusing on everyday beauty.
-The new CoverGirl Skin Milk Foundation ($11.99 at Ulta) is anything but full coverage, promising sheer coverage that evens the skin tone, added hydration, and an all-day dewy finish.
-Remarkably, it delivers.
+In this CoverGirl Skin Milk Foundation review ($11.99 at Ulta) I’ll explain why this formula promises – and delivers – sheer coverage that evens the skin tone, added hydration, and an all-day dewy finish.

 Personally, I’ve never been fond of sheer coverage products – my disdain for Glossier’s Skin Tint comes to mind – but after swatching Skin Milk on my hand, the thicker viscosity gave me hope.
 I received all 14 shades from CoverGirl in PR and narrowed down my two possible shades to Fair/Light & Light.
 After wearing both, I recommend going a step up if you’re between two shades.